pgoddard10/IoT-Challenge-1/README.md

 - At least one BBC Micro:Bit (two for 2 Player mode) and Micro USB cable (you can purchase one from Amazon, for example, https://tinyurl.com/ycs96p9e)
-- A running copy of this virtual machine: https://tinyurl.com/ya59un4m You can get login credentials from XXXXXXXXX (University of the West of England)
+- A running copy of this virtual machine: https://tinyurl.com/ya59un4m You can get login credentials from Internet of Things Practical Week 1 (University of the West of England, 2019).
+[4]

 ### How-To
 1. Open a Terminal window within the VM you've downloaded (see Prerequisites, above).